Juniper/libxo/doc/field-formatting.rst

 Note a field definition can contain zero or more printf-style 'directives', which are sequences that start with a '%' and end with one of following characters: "diouxXDOUeEfFgGaAcCsSp".
-Each directive is matched by one of more arguments to the xo_emit function.
+Each directive is matched by one or more arguments to the xo_emit function.

 The format string has the form::